okta/okta.github.io/_source/_posts/2017-10-10-nosql-options-for-java-developers-part-ii.md

 Now that you’ve met everyone let's take a look at my questions and their answers about NoSQL options for Java developers.

-## 1. Do you agree with my choices of the top 5 NoSQL options (MongoDB, Redis, Cassandra, Neo4j, and PostgreSQL with its JSON support)?
+## 1. Do you agree with my choices of the top 5 NoSQL options?

 **Justin:** MongoDB, Redis, Cassandra, Neo4j are the leading representatives of some important and orthogonal categories of non-relational databases: document, in-memory KV, petabyte KV, and graph.